canadianurbaninstitute/measuring-main-streets-azure/README.md

 ## Contributing
 - Fork the repository and create a feature branch.
-- Follow existing code style and use Prettier for formatting.
+- Follow existing code style.
 - Write or update tests for new features.
 - Open a pull request with a clear description of your changes.